-The AMC shall calculate and disclose the first NAV within five business days from the date of allotment.
-Subsequently, the NAV will be calculated and disclosed at the close of every Business Day.
+The NAV will be calculated and disclosed at the close of every Business Day.
 NAV will be determined on every Business Day except in special circumstances.
 NAV shall be calculated for upto three decimal places.
 NAV of the scheme shall be: